Advantages and Disadvantages of Co-Education: 7 Pros, 5 Cons

 1. Enhanced Social Skills and Communication Competence

-In an inclusive pedagogy, students get to regularly learn and play together.
+In an inclusive pedagogy, students get to learn and play together regularly.
 This helps them practice communication across genders.
-Simple classroom practices that pair children with other-gender peers improve cooperative behaviour.
+Simple classroom practices that pair children with peers of the opposite gender improve cooperative behaviour.
 It also reduces aggression.

 A controlled trial conducted by Arizona State University of the “Buddy Up” intervention found that stronger, more positive peer interactions among preschoolers build empathy.
 This early co-educational contact also builds practical social skills.